Singapore Key Points

 - Time – 3 days to incorporate your company

-- Directors – a Pte requires 1 resident director which, we can provide
+- Directors – a Pte requires a Singapore resident director

-- Shareholders – only one shareholder is required, who may be may be individuals or corporate bodies
+- Shareholders – only one shareholder is required, individual or corporate

 - Share Capital – the share capital requirement is only $1